Oddarn1/React_Kotlin_Form/README.md

 # Form to fill in personalia, created in Kotlin with Spring Boot and React

+#### This project is mainly focused on the backend part of the case.

+This includes a boilerplate React-app to visualize how the backend works.
-You need to have npm installed to run this project.
+You need to have npm installed to run this.
 To install, visit: https://www.npmjs.com/get-npm.

 You will also need to have Maven and Java 11 installed.